 October 2021 to February 2022

 Applications remain open until places on the programme are filled.
 See the application form for application deadlines.

 Launch 2 for participants accepted after Christmas.

 |February 2022 to July 2022||

 Get stuck into activities across our four modules.

-If you decide to apply to York and receive an alternative Widening Participation offer, you’ll move onto the YorJourney programme that will support your transition to university study here at York.
+If you decide to apply to York and receive an alternative Widening Participation offer, you will move onto the YorJourney module which will support your transition to university study here at York.